 With equities, the challenge will always be finding the right managers that add value while controlling risk.
-Burgundy Asset Management invests the endowment’s Canadian equities in a very concentrated portfolio with a general indifference to typical sector allocations of other managers and the S&P/TSX index.
-They seek the best businesses in Canada through in-depth bottom-up research, and buy the stock only when the price warrants investment.
-The result of this is a portfolio that will deviate from short-term market returns, but be well positioned to provide longer-term success and also help insulate the portfolio during times of poor market returns as the high-quality stocks in the portfolio provide much needed downside protection.
+Burgundy Asset Management invests Canadian and EAFE equities in very concentrated portfolios with a general indifference to typical sector allocations of other managers and the relative benchmark indices.
+They seek the best businesses through in-depth bottom-up research, and buy the stock only when the price warrants investment.
+The result of this is portfolios that will deviate from short-term market returns, but be well positioned to provide longer-term success and also help insulate the portfolio during times of poor market returns as the high-quality stocks in the portfolio provide much needed downside protection.

 Finally, Canadian real estate provides further diversification, as it has low correlation to both equities and bonds, and the market for real estate is less efficient than that of the stock markets.
 Real estate offers higher expected returns than bonds, and provides these returns through both capital appreciation and net income from properties.
 When constructing a large diversified portfolio, endowment funds in Canada have traditionally looked first to equities and bonds, given the large, liquid and intensively research markets they operate within.
 Increasingly over the past several years, in order to further diversify a portfolio, and add value, alternative investments have been added as assets to Canadian endowment funds.
 Such mandates as real estate, hedge funds, and private equity have been adopted by many funds.
 The University’s investment in the Great West Life Real Estate Fund was to further diversify the portfolio and add higher expected returns to the portfolio.
 The fund is well diversified across both region and property type, which allows the University to invest in real estate, while tempering the risk of investing in any one market segment.